1098T Tuition Statement Information

 Frequently Asked Questions about the 1098T

 Form 1098-T has been provided to assist in determining if you, or the individual who may claim you as a dependent, are eligible to claim an income tax credit on the previous year income tax return.
 You have received a 1098-T form if you have had any financial activity at Post University.

 The Tax Relief Act of 1997 states that educational institutions are required to file informational returns with the IRS indicating payments received, for qualified tuition and related expenses.
 The 1098-T form the student receives in the mail is the information that was sent to the IRS by Post University.
 The form is an informational return for your personal records, and is not required to be submitted with your tax return.

 Post University’s Federal Filer’s identification number is 20-1003413.

-The 1098-T does not reflect payments.
-The Internal Revenue Service's tax regulation indicates that a university is required to either report the amount paid by a student in box 1 OR the amount billed to a student in box 2 on Form 1098-T. Post University has elected to report qualified tuition and related expenses less any related reductions in charges.
-Box 1 will always be blank.
+The 1098-T no longer reflects amount billed.
+The Internal Revenue Service’s tax regulation indicates that a university is required to report any payments received for qualified tuition and related expenses less any related reductions in charges.
+Box 2 will always be blank.

 Why are all my boxes blank?